I-10 closed, flooding reported in Texas due to Imelda

 Chambers County Sheriff Brian Hawthorne told ABC News early Thursday morning that the flooding situation in Winnie is “horrible.”
 Hawthorne said the roads were impassible and the local hospital was being evacuated.

-Officials say dump trucks and air boats were being used rescue people from the rising water.
+Officials say dump trucks and air boats were being used to rescue people from the rising water.

 More News